Feature request #11860

 I don't think it would be good to use isExpanded() and expanded event.
 The Qt model/view framework supports the lazy approach - it does not request data it does not need (e.g. when an item is in a collapsed part of tree).

-#11 Updated by Sandro Santilli almost 5 years ago
+#11 Updated by Sandro Santilli over 5 years ago

 The experiments to lazily load the legend from Model::data() ended up being full of peril in that the implementation for getLegendGraphic in QgsWmsProvider uses an internal QEventLoop which seem to process further dataChanged event and eventually corrupts the process memory.